blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 }
 ```

 As you can see, instead of just doing a digitalWrite to one GPIO pin, we’re doing 4 pins one after another.
-The Blynk.virtualWtite commands are then issues, which will update the button widgets to match the digital pins.
+The Blynk.virtualWrite commands are then issues, which will update the button widgets to match the digital pins.